izzymoren0/caddy-cloudflare/README.md

 # Latest Caddy Build
-including Fail2Ban, DNS-Acme Support for Cloudflare and DDNSS
+including Fail2Ban with Transform-Encoder, DNS-Acme Support for Cloudflare and DDNSS.